 It is still early days in the Walnut Oil production and it will be a good few years before the new Orchard reaches full production levels and until then the oil will be of limited availability even with nuts sourced from our neighbours.

 In the autumn of 2014 we started a whole new Orchard and planted a 50 new named cultivars (mainly Broadview & Lara with some Franchette) to add to the 20 or so semi-mature/mature and 16 new trees in an adjacent field.
-In 2015 another 100 trees (50 Broadview, 25 Buccaneer & 25 Saturn) plus a couple of red kernelled Sychrov trees and this autumn (2016) we’re planting another 106 trees and replacing a few casualties from the last two years.
-This year we’ve added more Bucanneer and Saturn and a few more Sychrov as well as three new varieties, Red Danube, Mars and Jupiter (spot the astral theme!).
+In 2015 another 100 trees (50 Broadview, 25 Buccaneer & 25 Saturn) plus a couple of red kernelled Sychrov trees and 2016 we’re planting another 106 trees and replacing a few casualties from the last two years.
+In 2017 we added more Bucanneer and Saturn and a few more Sychrov as well as three new varieties, Red Danube, Mars and Jupiter (spot the astral theme!).
 The Red Danube is well known in southern Germany, Hungary and eastwards and the red kernals are apparently prized by patisseries.

 Most traditional walnut plantations in Europe and around the world will concentrate on a small number of cultivars suited to their climate, soil and situation however we only have experience of small orchards in Kent in this country.
 The climate, soil and situation with us at the top end of the Cotswolds on Warwickshire clay is different and we really don’t know what varieties will prove the most productive, not just in crop weight but also in terms of flavour and quality.
 Therefore we’ve chosen to use a broad range of the varieties available commercially in the UK based on the information we’ve been able to glean that we hope is relevant, time will tell of course.